Urge Your Representatives to Stand Up for First Responders and Public Safety Vote NO on House Joint Resolution 59 and

-If Congress and industry have their way, the amendments will be rejected and insufficient chemical security rules will remain status quo.
+If industry has its way, the amendments will be rejected and insufficient chemical security rules will remain status quo.
 But don’t communities and workers deserve to know that facilities are operating as safely as possible?
 Shouldn’t conducting a safer alternatives analysis to ensure public safety be considered part of the cost of doing business?

 For more information on the RMP amendments, see the factsheet developed by the Coalition to Prevent Chemical Disasters.

 Contact your Representatives and urge them to stand up for first responders and communities.
 Vote NO on House Joint Resolution 59 and Senate Joint Resolution 28.